Brominated Flame Retardants

 Norway (NIVA) Reports Elevated PFAS and Legacy Pollutants in Oslofjord Coastal Monitoring

-The Norwegian Institute for Water Research (NIVA) has reported rising PFAS concentrations in the Oslofjord seabed, contrasting with declining trends for other legacy contaminants.
-These findings serve as a regulatory precursor, likely intensifying pressure for stricter local discharge controls and supporting Norway's advocacy for comprehensive PFAS restrictions.
+The Norwegian Institute for Water Research has reported increasing PFAS concentrations in the Oslofjord seabed, diverging from the downward trends seen in other legacy pollutants.
+These findings are expected to accelerate local regulatory pressure on industrial discharges and bolster Norway's advocacy for comprehensive PFAS restrictions across Europe.

 niva.noNorwayNorway